eoinkelly/notes/rails/book-the-rails-4-way.md

 ### Eager loading

+* `config.eager_load_classes`
     * tells rails to try to load as many classes as possible into memory at boot time - not to wait for those classes to be required by a request
-* Rails 4 does not eager load classes in development or test (so the server boots quicker) but will do so in production
+    * Rails 4 does not eager load classes in development or test (so the server boots quicker) but will do so in production.
+`config.consider_all_requests_local`

-Requests from localhost are the only ones which get more verbose errors (stacktrace etc.) but `config.consider_all_requests_local` will send the verbose errors to every client
+    * Requests from localhost are the only ones which get more verbose errors (stacktrace etc.) but `config.consider_all_requests_local` will send the verbose errors to every client.
+* `config.action_controller.perform_caching`

-You can turn caching on to test it in development with `config.action_controller.perform_caching`
+    * You can turn caching on to test it in development with
+* `config.action_mailer.perform_deliveries`
+    * Set `config.action_mailer.perform_deliveries = false` in development to
+      have email only be in your log file.
+* `config.assets.debug`
+    * You can turn off separate asset files in dev via `config.assets.debug = false`
+    * This would be handy on slow dev machine it stops sprokets from concatenating and minifying files.

 QUESTION: how exactly does rails caching work?

-Configuring mail sending in development

-* Set `config.action_mailer.perform_deliveries = false` in development to have
-  email only be in your log file.

-You can turn off separate asset files in dev via `config.assets.debug = false` - this would be handy on slow dev machine
-* it stops sprokets from concatenating and minifying files

 ### Rails & assets

-QUESTION: what does `config.serve_static_assets` do exactly? also `config.static_cache_control` ?
+QUESTION: what does `config.serve_static_assets` do exactly?
+QUESTION: also `config.static_cache_control` ?

 * Rails 4 will throw an exception if you ask for an asset that has not been